Bluu19/Bluu19/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;
 **About Me**:

 I´m a Data Scientist specialized in Machine Learning, with experience in Python and tools such as Scikit-Learn, Matplotlib, and TensorFlow for the development of predictive models and data workflow automation.
-I'm a Electronics and Automation Engineer with a published academic paper on a hydroponic cultivation system monitored through AI and computer vision, integrating Raspberry Pi and environmental sensors.
+I'm an Electronics and Automation Engineer with a published academic paper on a hydroponic cultivation system monitored through AI and computer vision, integrating Raspberry Pi and environmental sensors.